 Cheap Places to Stay in Copenhagen

-Just like any place you travel to, accommodation will be the biggest expense especially in Copenhagen.
+Just like any place you travel to, accommodation will be the biggest expense, especially in Copenhagen.
 However, there are a few accommodation options available for people on a budget.

 Our recommended hostel in Copenhagen:

-Another reason why we really enjoyed and recommend Globalhagen is because each room is furnished with donated recycled materials, and are themed and inspired by different countries around the world such as Nepal, Zambia, Palestine etc. Oh and the attached bar in the basement has a nice and relaxing atmosphere (not loud and obnoxious) where you can hangout have a beer, play board games or attend one of the many events hosted there each month.
-We happen to be there during the drink and draw night and had a blast.
+Another reason why we really enjoyed and recommend Globalhagen is because each room is furnished with donated recycled materials, and are themed and inspired by different countries around the world such as Nepal, Zambia, Palestine etc. Oh, and the attached bar in the basement has a nice and relaxing atmosphere (not loud and obnoxious) where you can hangout and have a beer, play board games or attend one of the many events hosted there each month.
+We happened to be there during the drink and draw night and had a blast.

 So what do you say, want to stay at a place with a great cause?
 Then click here to read reviews and check availability.

 Other Cheap Hostels in Copenhagen: